 In late December 2013, Nasako was summoned at the request of Herakles Farms for “publication of false news via the internet”, an accusation based on a private e-mail he wrote in August 2012.
 In it, he reports how he was ambushed by junior managers of the company.
 Herakles referred to the men as “local service providers”.

 Nasako and four of his colleagues are also accused of “holding an undeclared public meeting” and handing out anti-Herakles t-shirts.
 Nasako’s trial is scheduled for March 13, 2014.
 If convicted, he faces up to six months in prison and a fine the equivalent of 4,000 U.S. dollars or 3,000 euros.

-Please sign the international petition to show your support.
+- Please sign the petition to show your support for environmentalists in Cameroon.